ToxPuro/astaroth/acc-runtime/README.md

 ```
 real var    // Explicit type declaration
 real dconst // The type of device constants must be explicitly specified
+run_const value_to_be_given //Value that will be constant during the run of the program.
+Used in runtime-compilation
+input  real input_val  //Variable only used as input to e.g. `ComputeSteps`
+output int output_val //Variable only used as output from e.g. reduce operation

 var0 = 1    // The type of local variables can be left out (implicit typing)
 var1 = 1.0  // Implicit precision (determined based on compilation flags)